Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/living_npcs.md

   +WIS,-CON (Cleric - Nature, Chauntea)
 ###### Lines
   "Every morning, I purify the water, and every evening, I pray it will stay clean."
-  "I ask Chauntea for strength, but some days, it feels like I’m holding the harvest alone."
+  "I ask Chauntea for strength, but some days, it feels like I'm holding the harvest alone."
   "I see Garrin sinking deeper every day...
-I just don’t know how to pull him back, he doesn't believe Lyanna is still alive."
+I just don't know how to pull him back, he doesn't believe Lyanna is still alive."
   "Lyanna has always had the heart of an adventurer.
-When she's ready, she’ll return, with stories to share."
+When she's ready, she'll return, with stories to share."
   "I still keep her room ready, just in case Lyanna finds her way home."
-  "I don’t blame her for wanting to explore; I just wish she’d send a sign she’s safe."
+  "I don't blame her for wanting to explore; I just wish she'd send a sign she's safe."
   "Even the smallest sprout can push through stone.
-There’s always hope, even if it’s hidden."
+There's always hope, even if it's hidden."
   "The town depends on me, but who do I lean on when I falter?"
   (after finding out about Lyanna's death)
   "Garrin was right, she is gone, I can't... my roots here are broken.
 I must seek new ground."
   "This town holds too many memories and not enough answers.
 I need to find peace elsewhere."
-  "I’ve given all I can to New Arvandal.
+  "I've given all I can to New Arvandal.
 Now, I need to tend to my own heart."
 ###### Quest
-  "The river’s polluted with necromantic magic, not just bodies.
+  "The river's polluted with necromantic magic, not just bodies.
 I deal with it every day, and I can feel it.
-   I’ve been urging Dain to take action, but he refuses to listen.
+   I've been urging Dain to take action, but he refuses to listen.
    If you could investigate the ruins carefully, without disturbing what could be lingering there...
    I and the people of New Arvandal would be eternally grateful.
 It's dangerous, but it's needed."
    [[thvl_overview]]